farawayfound/Resume/README.md

 # 🌐 Interactive Resume on Raspberry Pi

-This project hosts my interactive resume on a **Raspberry Pi 3 B+** as a self-contained, production-ready static site.
+This project hosts my interactive resume on a **Raspberry Pi 3 B+** as a self-contained, demo-ready static site.
 It demonstrates not only my professional journey but also my ability to design, harden, and operate reliable systems end-to-end — from hardware to frontend UX.

 ---